nhsuk/connecting-to-services/README.md

 Clone the repo: `git clone https://github.com/nhsuk/connecting-to-services.git` and review the [`scripts`](scripts) to get up and running.

-## Changing the time
+## Changing the date and time

 The application will display a message for each open pharmacy on a bank holiday.
 In order to test this functionality the date can be set when the application starts.
-In order to do this an environment variable `DATE` needs to be set.
-For example, if the date wanted to be to set to Christmas day 2017 the following can be run on the command line `DATE=2017-12-25 ./scripts/start`.
+In order to do this the environment variable, `DATETIME` needs to be set.
+For example, if the date wanted to be to set to Christmas day 2017 the following can be run on the command line `DATETIME=2017-12-25T12:00:00 ./scripts/start`.

 ## Testing